phillipadsmith/2014.phillipadsmith.com/_drafts/2014-07-29-deploying-your-static-news-app-like-a-samurai.md

 I'm curious to see that if that "source code to S3 proxy" concept will be extended to other static site generators, like the app template and Tarbell eventually, or to understand if they have another step in their workflow that handles those concerns.

-Well folks, there you have it: there are LOTS of options for deploying your own delicious-tasting static news app recipe.
+Well folks, there you have it.
+There are LOTS of options for deploying your own delicious-tasting static news app recipe.
 Experiment, explore, and pick the option that best fits with your own way of doing things.

 I'll move on to "Working with data in static apps" in the next post.